Free shipping for purchases over 10,000 yen

 www.instagram.com/wineshop_bruecke

-Wineshop Brücke will hold a special feature on Alsatian wine, the filming location of "Empty Nests" While enjoying Alsatian wines selected for the event, you can enjoy the projection of "Empty Nests" reconfigured for this event on the 2nd floor of the same store.
+Wineshop Brücke will be hosting a special feature on wines from Alsace, where "Empty Nests" was filmed.
+While sipping on Alsace wines selected for the event, you can watch a projection of the "Empty Nests" artwork, reconstructed for the event, on the second floor of the store.

 Photobook "Empty Nests"